cubeapm/sample_app_php_laravel/README.md

 This branch contains code for OpenTelemetry instrumentation.

 Hitting an API endpoint will generate the corresponding traces.
-Traces are printed to console (where docker compose is running) by default.
-If you want to send traces to a backend tool, comment out the `OTEL_TRACES_EXPORTER=console` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).
+Traces are printed to console by default.
+If you want to send traces to a backend tool, you can configure this behavior through the via settings in [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile).

 Refer the project README below for more details.